dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 `{:extern}` can refer to existing traits or interfaces in the target language, or can refer to the interfaces of existing classes.

-Unlike a class, a `datatype` cannot have `{:extern}` members.
-The compiler generates no way for external code to supply such a member's implementation, and the emitted target code fails to compile.
-To combine a datatype with external code, keep its members in Dafny and put the external operations in module-level `{:extern}` functions or methods that take the datatype as a parameter; use an `{:extern}` class when you need external members on a reference type.
+Unlike a class, the value-type declarations — `datatype`, `codatatype` and `newtype` — do not support `{:extern}` members.
+Such a declaration resolves and verifies, but the compiler generates no way for external code to supply the member's implementation, so a call to it either fails to compile or, on targets whose generated code still builds, fails when the call is reached.
+To combine one of these with external code, keep its members in Dafny and put the external operations in module-level `{:extern}` functions or methods that take the value as a parameter; use an `{:extern}` class when you need external members on a reference type.

 Member variables marked with `{:extern}` refer to fields or properties